 Clinical burnout is best described as a state of severe emotional, physical, and mental exhaustion, which is often defined by “excessive and prolonged periods of stress”.
 The condition causes individuals to experience enormous amounts of distress when attempting to meet the constant demands of life.

 What is the difference between stress and burnout?

 Stress implies an adaptive response to any kind of demand created by adverse circumstances.
 Burnout however, refers to a state of mental or emotional tiredness, which occurs in response to continuous exposure to that stress.

 Someone with work-related stress for example, may feel a lack of motivation and a sense of dissatisfaction in their job.
-However, someone with burnout may well experience physical energy loss and an inability to function.
+However, someone with burnout may well experience physical energy loss, an inability to function, and no motivation to do anything, even things they once enjoyed.
 Whilst stress may instil a loss of hope, burnout would cause frustration, disruption and extreme cynicism about everything associated with the job.

 Recent statistics related to stress and burnout emphasise the importance of treating such conditions as promptly and efficiently as possible, in order to improve the lives of those struggling to cope.
 In the past year alone, a reported 74% of people surveyed had felt so stressed at some point, that they had been too overwhelmed to cope with everyday tasks.

 In the UK, 12.5 million working days are lost each year due to work-related stress, depression or anxiety and in 2016/17, stress, depression or anxiety accounted for 40% of all work-related ill health cases and 49% of all working days lost due to ill health.
 In fact, these UK anxiety statistics show that mixed depression and anxiety affects 8 in 100 adults, so it's no surprise that many need time off work to help manage their conditions.